Alon-L/lines/README.md

 ### Calculator
 Our calculator should be able to sum, and multiply two 32-bit unsigned integers.

-First, the calculator should input two 32-bit unsigned integers, by using the `i4` operator.
+First, the calculator should input two 32-bit unsigned integers, by using the `input` operator.
 ```
 0,4 i
 4,4 i